 Dr. Alan Ng

 Alan Ng is an English and Cantonese speaking medical doctor who graduated from the University of New South Wales in 2016 with Distinction.
 He is a General Practice Registrar but also works casually as a Senior Resident Medical Officer at the Hornsby Ku-ring-gai Emergency Department.
-He is committed to ongoing education and is in the final stages of his Diploma of Children's Health and Certificate of Emergency Medicine.
+He is committed to ongoing education having completed the Sydney Child Health Program (The Sydney Children's Hospital Network) and a Certificate of Emergency Medicine (Australasian College of Emergency Medicine), and is currently in the final stages of his Professional Certificate of Advanced Skin Cancer Medicine.
 He is married to his lovely wife Joanne and enjoys spending time with family, strumming a tune on his guitar and playing field hockey.

 Dr. Shannon Armstrong